Spain profile - Leaders

-Head of state: King Juan Carlos I
+Head of state: King Felipe VI

-Prime minister: Mariano Rajoy
+Prime Minister: Mariano Rajoy

 Mariano Rajoy became prime minister in December 2011 after his conservative Popular Party won a resounding victory in parliamentary elections.